8 Games Like "God of War"

 This game takes a unique approach to storytelling as you experience the same tune of events from three different perspectives, one by one.
 To sum it up, you must at least go through this game thrice in its entirety to understand everything.
 Only then you'll complete it.

 I know.
-Doing three playthroughs just to go through the same sections sounds like a mundane chore, but it's designed in a way that everything feels fresh, even when you're redoing it.
-The sheer variety and uniqueness it brings to the table with its story and gameplay is nothing short of remarkable.
+Doing three playthroughs just to go to the same places sounds like a mundane chore, but it's designed in a way that everything feels fresh, even when you're redoing it.
+The sheer variety and uniqueness, alongside its story and gameplay, is nothing short of remarkable.
 It demands that you stay on the top of your game as it switches back and forth between various genres.

 If you're looking for an offbeat game like God of War, Nier: Automata should be your best bet.